7.5 LSR to Git

 head -2 Documentation/snippets/foo.ly

-• If the snippet comes from the LSR, also apply the fix to the snippet in the LSR and send a notification email to an LSR editor with CC to the development list, see section Adding and editing snippets.
+• If the snippet comes from the LSR, also apply the fix to the snippet in the LSR and send a notification email to an LSR editor with CC to the development list, see Adding and editing snippets.

 Note that the failure may sometimes not be caused by the snippet in the LSR but by LilyPond syntax changes that convert-ly can’t handle automatically.
 Such files must be added to the new/ directory.